Zoning Administration Division

 • Fixtures must be full cut-off and mounted horizontal to the ground.
 Full cut-off means that light is not emitted above the bottom of the fixture.
 See Figure A below.

-• Spotlighting of flags, landscaping, or other similar objects must be aimed and shielded to confine the light to the object.
+• Spotlighting of flags, landscaping, architectural features, or other similar objects must be either full cut-off or aimed and shielded to confine the light to the object.

 • On lots adjacent to residential, all lights must have a setback based on their height or have additional shielding.
 See Figure B below.

-• Parking lots with 4 or more light poles must dim the lights by 50% within 30 minutes after closing.
+• Parking lots with 4 or more light poles (surface lots and the top level of a parking structure) must dim the lights by 50% within 30 minutes after closing.

 • Maximum height: 40 ft.
 (20 ft. on the top of parking decks).
 Light poles 7 ft. high or less are allowed in any location; higher poles must meet setbacks, except in parking lots.